 Faith around her FingerThe hollow, perfect circle.A ladies perceptionmoldingher influential sphereand my will to consolidateher finger-blinding likemadness won't remember.
 I sank into my chestpounding regresslyto still my heartlike thedeepest drum.I cast wearily, and fecklessuponwrath so recklessas a kiss without warning deceit,lashed outfrom its hollow mask like the cruelestfeatureis a foolshe had leadand a taste of his desire.

 The Winter Balladclaiming theskywas alabaster mist'sof many cloudsnowgathered graywhere wintertoiledatheavens frayfelled anearthO're frozenfearfrom silkenmeshes to flurryfro'and gelidshanksthatweather cold an icy browfor whettedtearsand solstice weptinto theiryears

 Love is a Memory I am the callus over your feme sole, where once we bed as lions. vestigial voracious our nostalgic clash that battle breath and sleuth for each lunguncastrated, like airwaswroth and desperate.

 Sunlight and Torpid Bliss.Carless nature.
-Pessimistic likealabaster columns,tinctured into azures gradation and penumbra façades.Thoughtless as wings to strumthe vocal air,nor whim of its limbs.I care not about darkness aged onto the grass;Not for all the quiet hoursof its greyand thoughtless, memory.
+Pessimistic ofalabaster columns,tinctured into azures gradation and penumbra façades.Thoughtless as wings to strumthe vocal air,nor whim of its limbs.I care not about darkness aged onto the grass;Not for all the quiet hoursof a greyand thoughtless, memory.

 A White Wedding Your flowing gown ofWhite Lies.